 The objective function to be minimized in the algorithm \cite{abbasi2011regret} is non-convex which brings about a computational hurdle.
 However, recently Cohen et al., in \cite{cohen2019learning}, through formulating the LQ control problem in a relaxed semi-definite program (SDP) that accounts for the uncertainty in estimates, proposed a computationally efficient OFU-based algorithm.
 Moreover, unlike the state-norm bound given by \cite{abbasi2011regret} which is loose, \cite{cohen2019learning} guarantees strongly sequentially stabilizing policies enabling us to come ups with tight upper-bound, which ensures small MADT (appropriate for MTD application).
 These advantages motivate us to use the relaxed SDP framework in our analysis rather than \cite{abbasi2011regret}.

-The remainder of the paper is organized as follows: Section \ref{sec:ProbFor} provides the problem statement and then is followed by Section \ref{sec:prelim} which gives a brief background review, overview of projection technique, and MADT calculation procedure.
-In Section \ref{CC}, first, the projection-based strategy is overviewed.
-Then the main steps of the algorithms and a summary of algorithm performance are surveyed in Section \ref{sec:perf}.
+The remainder of the paper is organized as follows: Section \ref{sec:ProbFor} provides the problem statement and then is followed by Section \ref{sec:prelim} which gives a brief background review, overview of projection technique, and augmentation technique.
+Moving on to Section \ref{sec:perf}, we first provide an overview of the projection-based strategy.
+Then, we detail the main algorithmic steps and summarize the stability analysis, which includes MADT design and algorithm performance, particularly in terms of the regret bound.
 Section \ref{Sec:Extension} briefly discusses the extension of the proposed algorithm to the FTC and MTD type of applications.
 Afterwards, numerical experiment is given in Section \ref{sec:numEx}.
 Finally, we conclude the key achievements in Section \ref{sec:Conclusion}.
 The most rigorous analysis of the algorithms (e.g., stability and regret bounds) and technical proofs are provided in Appendix \ref{partD} while leaving complimentary proofs to Appendix \ref{partF}. .